intel/iot-js-api/api/board/README.md

 The API object
 --------------
-The API entry point is a [`Board`](./#board) object that is exposed in a platform specific manner.
+The API entry point is a [`Board`](./#board) object that is exposed in a platform-specific manner.
 As an example, on Node.js it can be obtained by requiring the package that implements this API.

 In the following example, the application requires an implementation that exposed Arduino 101 values and semantics for pins.
 ```javascript